-Changing the way you pay your premium.

-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+Changing the way you pay your plan premium.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method, contact Member Services at 1-844-637-4770 (TTY callers should use 1-833-312-0044), 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+To change your payment method, contact Member Services at 1-844-637-4770 (TTY/TDD callers should use 1-833-312-0044), 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.